dxos-deprecated/feed-store/README.md

 Creates a ReadableStream from the loaded feeds.

-- `options: Options for the hypercore.createReadStream`
+- `options: Object`: Options for the hypercore.createReadStream.

 #### `feedStore.createReadStreamByFilter(descriptor => Boolean, [options]) -> ReadableStream`

 Creates a ReadableStream from the loaded feeds filter by a callback function.

-- `options: Options for the hypercore.createReadStream`
+- `options: Object`: Options for the hypercore.createReadStream.

 ### Events